 The Portfolio may invest in convertible securities and equity securities, as well as securities related to equities.
 Equity-related securities include securities having an equity component (e.g., hybrids, bank capital) and equity derivatives.
-The PIMCO Total Return Portfolio may not purchase common stock, but this limitation does not prevent the Portfolio from holding common stock obtained through the conversion of convertible securities or common stock that is received as part of a corporate reorganization or debt restructuring (for example, as may occur during bankruptcies or distressed situations).
 Convertible securities are generally preferred securities and other securities, including fixed income securities and warrants, that are convertible into or exercisable for common stock at a stated price or rate.
 The price of a convertible security will normally vary in some proportion to changes in the price of the underlying common stock because of this conversion or exercise feature.
 However, the value of a convertible security may not increase or decrease as rapidly as the underlying common stock.
 A convertible security will normally also provide income and is subject to interest rate risk.
 Convertible securities may be lower-rated securities subject to greater levels of credit risk.
+The

-The Portfolio may be forced to convert a security before it would otherwise choose, which may have an adverse effect on the Portfolio's ability to achieve its investment objective.
+Portfolio may be forced to convert a security before it would otherwise choose, which may have an adverse effect on the Portfolio's ability to achieve its investment objective.